sparktsang/sparktsang.github.io/_posts/self-autopsy.md

 I sank back into my chair, the strength gone from my legs.
 The body's question echoed in the sudden silence of my mind.
 And in that silence, the prosecution began its case.
 The memories of the past few weeks, once prized as raw material for my literary project, were now replayed, not as stories to be told, but as exhibits in a trial against myself.

 **Exhibit A: The interview with Tshepo.** I saw myself leaning in, my voice sharp with a focused, clinical curiosity as I extracted the details of his fall.
 I had told myself I was an empath, a compassionate chronicler giving a voice to the voiceless.
 But now, filtered through the cold lens of the AI’s diagnosis, I saw a different man.
 I saw a story hunter, my eyes gleaming not with sympathy, but with the chilling excitement of a prospector who had just struck a rich vein of literary gold.
-I saw myself appraising his pain, weighing its "literary value," turning his lived tragedy into my artistic triumph.
+I saw myself appraising his pain, weighing its "literary value", turning his lived tragedy into my artistic triumph.

 **Exhibit B: The dialogues with Ade.** I had seen myself as a rational debater, a Socratic peer engaging in a battle of ideas.
 Now, I saw a preacher, an arrogant missionary so convinced of my own revolutionary gospel that I barely listened.
 I saw myself bulldozing him with my frameworks, my grand theories, completely oblivious to the beautiful, broken soul in front of me who was just trying to build a sanctuary for himself in the ruins of his own mind.
 I hadn't been seeking dialogue; I had been seeking a convert.